Skip to main content

 III.
 What Survives Verbatim

-Read it as if you are sitting on a stone bench on Cymboyton's island.
+What it contains is a single sustained argument, built in stages.
+Read it as if you are seated on a stone bench on Cymboyton's island.
 The lake is glittering through the windows.
-A Zoroastrian priest is on your left.
-A Buddhist monk on your right.
-A Greek Stoic in front of you.
-A Jewish rabbi behind.
-The Damascus scribe stands up and begins.
+A Zoroastrian priest is on your left, a Buddhist monk on your right, a Greek Stoic in front of you, a Jewish rabbi behind.
+The Damascus scribe stands and begins.

 Theme 1: Brotherhood is derived, not constructed